Flow-based sampling for multimodal and extended-mode distributions in lattice field theory

 We emphasize that $\phi$ in the above equation should be read as the $\phi$ obtained after applying the random sign.
 Here, $p_{\text{flip}}$ is a parameter which can be tuned to maximize some measure of quality of the model.
 We optimize $p_{\text{flip}}$ by minimizing the reverse KL divergence on a fixed sample of $10^6$ configurations drawn from the component model, fixing the draw used to determine whether a sign flip is applied to each configuration.

 In Sec.~\ref{sec:adaptive-mixtures} we present a construction where the mixture weights are adaptively set using information from the target distribution rather than left as tunable parameters.
-Applied to the $Z_2$ transformations relevant to the scalar lattice theory, we can sample from an adaptive mixture by first drawing a sample $\varphi$ from our flow model, then randomly applying a minus sign with probability $p(-\varphi) / [p(\varphi) + p(-\varphi)]$ to produce $\phi = \pm \varphi$.
+Applied to the $Z_2$ transformations relevant here, we can sample from an adaptive mixture by first drawing a sample $\varphi$ from our flow model, then randomly applying a minus sign with probability $p(-\varphi) / [p(\varphi) + p(-\varphi)]$ to produce $\phi = \pm \varphi$.
 In the symmetric $\alpha=0$ case where $p(\varphi) = p(-\varphi)$ this reduces to a symmetrized mixture.
-Away from this limit, we can specialize Eqn.~\eqref{eqn:adaptive-mix-model} to obtain the density of the final sample,
+Away from this limit, we can specialize Eq.~\eqref{eqn:adaptive-mix-model} to obtain the density of the final sample,